aranja/tux/docs/test.md

 }
 ```

-## Custom dependencies
+## Handling dependencies

 It should be easy for developers to bring their dependencies, like a router or a state container, into their Tux setup without complicating server rendering.
-To solve this we built [react-middleware]{{react-middlewere}}.
+To solve this we built [react-middleware]({{react-middleware}}).

 ```javascript
 import tux, { startClient } from 'tux'